 Czech Visa Policy

-The conditions of entry and stay of aliens in the territory of the Czech Republic are regulated by Act No. 326/1999 Coll., on Stay of Aliens in the Territory of the Czech Republic, as amended (the “Alien Act”).
+The conditions regarding entry and stay of individuals in the territory of the Czech Republic are regulated by the Act No. 326/1999 Coll., on Stay of Aliens in the Territory of the Czech Republic, as amended (the “Alien Act”).

 Websites with visa information